anotherkaizhang/DBNet/README.md

 ### Running

 - Use the 'DBNet.ipynb', our input data was in .pickle format.
-It's of the exact format of the above figure (list of lists, or tuple or tuples, both work).
+It's of the exact format of the above figure (list of lists, or tuple or tuples, both are valid).
 Each table is actually a PyTorch 2D tensor, with torch.float32 format.
 The label is a torch.long integer.

 We are preparing a simulated data to help better understand the code, please stay tuned.